 If you say then that the company shouldn’t be valued so much, then I will tell you that is bunkum.
 The whole of Silicon Valley has been built on this principle, that you let founders go build companies and give them money, and leave them enough equity to make their effort worthwhile.

 Finally, the point is this: It’s stupid to do this law for multiple reasons.
 First, there are WAY too many startups with investments from friends, family or angels.
 In comparison with the “black money” funded startups, these regular startups are probably 1000:1 (even going by the number of cases that have been raised for scrutiny) So all this does is cause hardship to more people for the sake of catching a few.
 Gassing room for mosquito.

 Next, The folks that have black money can easily route their money abroad and have a foreign entity invest back into the Indian company – in that case, this stupid valuation metric etc. is NOT EVEN REQUIRED! (it only applies if your investor is an Indian resident).

-Plus, the section 68 change already requires a company to have a record of where the investor got his money from – that is onerous but more understandable as a law.
+Plus, the section 68 change [I will elaborate] already requires a company to have a record of where the investor got his money from – that is onerous but more understandable as a law.
 So effectively, this Section 56 clause (the one that needs valuation) does not prevent ANY money laundering, except by stupid people who can be caught using Section 68 anyhow.

 All it does is create enormous power in the hands of an IT Assessing officer to harass legitimate startups.
 Such discretionary powers are the root of corruption, and we must avoid creating such ambiguous laws completely.
 What would be best is to remove this law completely, by understanding that valuation is not something IT officers will ever understand, and therefore there is no incidence of tax when a company is invested into.
 This is the law all over the world, and it exists for a very good reason: common sense.